 All practices must have procedures in place to identify whether they have data disclosures where the national data opt out applies, and if so, how they will remove the records of patients who have registered an opt-out.
 See understanding the national data opt-out to find out when to apply national data opt-outs.
 Use our compliance implementation guide to make sure your practice is compliant.

 GP clinical system functionality

-To help GP practices to become compliant and to apply national data opt-outs, the four principal GP IT system suppliers are implementing new functionality in the reporting and search modules within their clinical systems.
+To help GP practices to become compliant and to apply national data opt-outs, the principal GP IT system suppliers are implementing new functionality in the reporting and search modules within their clinical systems.
 The functionality will enable practices to easily remove the records of patients who have registered a national data opt-out from data disclosures when the practice decides the opt-out applies.
 Your supplier will be updating you about this new functionality, and you should contact them if you have questions.